 1 to consider the best mechanism for deciding which Recommendations approved under AAP shall be translated, in light of the relevant Council decisions;

-2 to continue consideration of use of all the official languages of the Union on an equal footing in ITU publications and sites.
+2 to continue consideration of use of all the official languages of the Union on an equal footing in ITU publications and sites;

+3 to decide on the SCV consultation for modifications of terms and definitions in ITU-T Recommendations that have been published, consented, or determined;

+4 to review and evaluate language policies, practices, and resources within ITU-T, identifying areas for improvement and recommending measures to enhance linguistic diversity, consistency, and effectiveness in telecommunication standardization efforts;

+5 to collaborate with TSB and relevant Member States in promoting the use of standardized terminology and vocabulary in ITU-T Recommendations and other documents, fostering clarity, interoperability, and linguistic accuracy.

-Annex (to Resolution 67 (Rev. Geneva, 2022))
+Annex (to Resolution 67 (Rev. New Delhi, 2024))

 Terms of reference for the Standardization Committee for Vocabulary